gavinlyonsrepo/HD44780_LCD_PCF8574/README.md

 3. Custom character support + print class for numerical data.
 4. Hardware I2C
 5. Tested on size 16x02 + 20x04 (but may work on other sizes  eg 16X4 but not tested).
+6. Can support both I2C ports on the STM32 see tested section.

 * Author: Gavin Lyons